onahkenneth/payu-sdk-php/README.md

 ## Custom cURL Options (e.g. proxies)

 Need to set a proxy for your requests?
-Pass in the requisite `CURLOPT_*` array to the CurlClient constructor, using the same syntax as `curl_stopt_array()`.
-This will set the default cURL options for each HTTP request made by the SDK, though many more common options (e.g. timeouts; see above on how to set those) will be overridden by the client even if set here.
+Pass in the requisite `CURLOPT_*` array to the CurlClient constructor, using the same syntax as `curl_setopt_array()`.
+This will set the default cURL options for each HTTP request made by the SDK, though many more common options will be overridden by the client even if set here.

 ```php
 // set up your tweaked Curl client